paulhibbitts/oeglobal-demo-wednesday-live-docsify-this/pages/create-and-host-a-markdown-file.md

 ### Desktop Text Editors

-Once your Docsify-This Markdown files are synced (i.e. cloned) to your desktop via GitHub Desktop you can then use the text editor of your choice, such as VSCode, Pulsar Beta (was Atom.io), Typora etc.
+Once your Docsify-This Markdown files are synced (i.e. cloned) to your desktop via GitHub Desktop you can then use the text editor of your choice, such as [VSCode](https://code.visualstudio.com), [Pulsar](https://pulsar-edit.dev) (was Atom.io), [Typora](https://typora.io/) etc.

 Using GitHub Desktop you can preview any changes and then commit those changes back to the repository.
 VSCode can also be used independently for both syncing and editing files.